How to Create a House Fire Escape Plan (2023 Update)

 Every fire extinguisher has a pin that prevents accidental discharges.
 This is akin to the safety on a firearm.
-You need to deactivate the “safety” by pulling the pin first.
-You won’t be able to use your fire extinguisher otherwise.
+With this in mind, you need to deactivate the “safety” by pulling the pin first.
+Otherwise, you won’t be able to use your fire extinguisher.

 A – Aim toward the base.

 If you aim for the top of the fire, you’ll hit the flame, not what’s actually burning.
-You need to aim for the base of the fire if you want to stop it.
+Therefore, you need to aim for the base of the fire.

 S – Squeeze the handle/lever.

 This will release the contents of the fire extinguisher.
-Think of this as pulling the trigger of a gun.
+Think of it like pulling the trigger of a gun.

 S – Sweep side to side.

-By following PASS, you will ensure that you use your fire extinguisher correctly, and (hopefully) you’ll be able to put out the fire before it engulfs your home.
+By following PASS, you will ensure that you deploy your fire extinguisher correctly, meaning that—hopefully!—you’ll be able to put out the fire before it engulfs your home.

 How Long Is My Fire Extinguisher Good For?

-Make sure that you have replacements in your house before the expiration date is reached.
-If you still aren’t certain whether your unexpired fire extinguisher is still good, check the pressure gauge for a reading.
+And, if push comes to shove, you can check the pressure gauge of your fire extinguisher for a reading.
 If the needle is in the green, your extinguisher should still be safe.
-If it’s in the red, you need to get a replacement as soon as possible.
+If it’s in the red, meanwhile, you need to purchase a replacement as soon as possible.

 Smoke Detectors Save Lives

-If a fire starts in a different part of the house than where you are at, or if it burns in your house while you are sleeping, you will need all of the advance notice that you can get.
+If a fire starts in a different part of the house, or if it touches off while you are sleeping, you will need all of the advance notice that you can get.

 This is where installing numerous smoke detectors throughout one’s house comes into play.
-Consider these as your 24/7 fire sentries.
-They are ever-vigilant, monitoring the air you breathe to ensure that you aren’t caught unawares.
-Smoke detectors are so important that they decrease your risk of dying in a house fire by roughly 50%.
+Consider these your 24/7 fire sentries: ever-vigilant, monitoring the air you breathe to ensure that you aren’t caught unawares.
+Indeed, smoke detectors are so important that they decrease your risk of dying in a house fire by roughly 50%.